nikitha-1904/Movie-Recommendation-Website-using-LightGCN-approach/README.md

 # Frontend
 In frontent we have 2 folders here consisting of Templates folder where html files are present and Static folder where css_files and jss_files are present for the website front.
 # Templates
-a) home.html - It is the introduction page of the Website.
-Provide buttons for SignUp and Login
+1. home.html - It is the introduction page of the Website.
+Provide buttons for SignUp and Login.
-b) index.html - Contains all the pages data
+2. index.html - Contains all the pages data.
-c) SignUp.html - It is used to create a account for the new user with neccesary validations required
+3. SignUp.html - It is used to create a account for the new user with neccesary validations required.
-d) login.html - It is used by the registered user to use in the website.
+4. login.html - It is used by the registered user to use in the website.
-e) movie_details.html - Contains all details about all the movies in the dataset as movie cards and can be filtered using the Tag, Ratings, Year of the movie data.
+5. movie_details.html - Contains all details about all the movies in the dataset as movie cards and can be filtered using the Tag, Ratings, Year of the movie data.
-f) recommendions.html - Gives to the Movie recommendations to the user by the user prefernce of selecting Multiple Genre.
+6. recommendions.html - Gives to the Movie recommendations to the user by the user prefernce of selecting Multiple Genre.
-g) top_rated_movies.html - Gives Top 10 recommended movies from the whole Dataset randomly.
+7. top_rated_movies.html - Gives Top 10 recommended movies from the whole Dataset randomly.
-h) user_profile.html - Ask the User to enter the his/her prefernces and saves them.
+8. user_profile.html - Ask the User to enter the his/her prefernces and saves them.
 These web pages also contains the required css and js files in the repositary.

 # Proposed-Methodology-LightGCN